clovaai/voxceleb_trainer/README.md

 - Use `--distributed` flag to enable distributed training.

-  - GPU indices should be set using the command `export CUDA_VISIBLE_DEVICES=0,1,2,3`.
+  - GPU indices should be set before training using the command `export CUDA_VISIBLE_DEVICES=0,1,2,3`.

-  - Evaluation is not performed between epochs during training.

-  - If you are running more than one distributed training session, you need to change the port.
+  - If you are running more than one distributed training session, you need to change the `--port` argument.

   - At every epoch, the whole dataset is passed through **each** GPU once.
 Therefore `test_interval` and `max_epochs` must be divided by the number of GPUs for the same number of forward passes as single GPU training.